Natural Ways to Relieve Teething Pain

 Ice can be used with care to ease the pain of teething.
 You can freeze the filtered water in a tray of BPA and the use of the buckets as needed.
 Make sure you have a good grip on ice and hold your baby upright, and use a bib to catch the melt.

 This is the most natural way to feed your baby, but did you know that it is also a good way to help your child through this process?
-Contact you enjoy your baby as you nurse your child calms down and the pressure of his / gum on the skin can help relieve pain.
+This helps your child to calm down and the pressure of his / gum on the skin can help relieve pain.

 3) Oil of cloves.

 Your grandmother might have used this as a remedy for teething – Clove oil is completely natural and known to help with toothache.
 However, it should be used sparingly and not directly on the child’s mouth.
 Dilute a small amount of clove oil with other edible oil will not harm your baby (olive oil or almond oil can work) before applying to the gums.